patmconnolly/pinglite/README.md

 These strings are case sensitive and will be replaced on the fly with the appropriate string data for your payload.

-The headers are currently hardcoded to `Content-Type: application/json; cahrset=utf-8`.

 It is recommended that when using as a CRON task, to be documented later, to use the `silent` flag to avoid over logging to a file that is not rotated.

 ## Downloads and Installing